Math

 Open to: All grades

-This course examines such topics as limits, differentiation, applied maximum/minimum problems, related rates, transcendental functions, and techniques of integration.
-This course, which follows the AP syllabus, is designed to be roughly equivalent to a semester and a half of a college calculus course.
-This course is recommended for students who have demonstrated excellent analytical and mathematical skills in prior courses, and the ability to understand and apply new concepts quickly.
-Students will need to devote significant time for daily homework and preparation, and they commit to taking the AP examination.
-A mathematics laboratory is utilized to allow students to have actual hands-on experience with technology and real-world mathematical modeling.
-This course is recommended for students who have earned a B or higher in their previous math class.
+This course covers topics such as limits, differentiation, applied maximum/minimum problems, related rates, transcendental functions, and techniques of integration.
+Following the AP syllabus, it is designed to be roughly equivalent to a semester and a half of a college calculus course.
+This course is recommended for students who have demonstrated strong analytical and mathematical skills in prior courses, and who can quickly grasp and apply new concepts.
+Students should be prepared to devote significant time to daily homework and preparation and are committed to taking the AP examination.
+A mathematics laboratory is included, providing students with handson experience using technology and engaging in real-world mathematical modeling.
+This course is recommended for students who have earned a B- or higher AP Precaclulus or a B or higher in Precalculus.

 AP Calculus BC